 As an author, David Jones writes mostly in the areas of Chinese and Greek Philosophy with other publications in Japanese, Buddhist, environmental, and Continental philosophy.
 He has published a number of articles, edited books, and co-authored The Fractal Self: Science, Philosophy, and the Evolution of Cooperation with John L. Culliney in 2017.

-Throughout the years, he has been a consistent nominee for distinguished teaching, scholarship, and service awards and was the awardee of the 2012-2013 College of Humanities and Social Sciences Distinguished Research and Creative Activity Award and the 2013 Kennesaw State University Foundation Distinguished Research and Creative Activity Award.
+Throughout the years, he has been a steadfast nominee for distinguished teaching, scholarship, and service awards and was the awardee of the 2012-2013 College of Humanities and Social Sciences Distinguished Research and Creative Activity Award and the 2013 Kennesaw State University Foundation Distinguished Research and Creative Activity Award.
 In 2016 he was the recipient of the College of Humanities and Social Sciences Outstanding Professional Service Award.
-As the conferee of the 2017 College of Humanities and Social Sciences Distinguished Professor Award, he was conferred the Kennesaw State University Foundation Distinguished Professor Award later that year.
+As the conferee of the 2017 College of Humanities and Social Sciences Distinguished Professor Award, he was conferred later that year as the Kennesaw State University Foundation Distinguished Professor.

-Since 1996, he has been the Faculty Advisor for the award winning Philosophy Student Association, which was one of the most active student organizations in the country.
+From 1996 to 2020, he was the Faculty Advisor for the award winning Philosophy Student Association, which was one of the most active student organizations in the country.
+He now serves as its Senior Advisor.
 When not working and traveling in Asia, he divides his time between Atlanta and Honolulu where he received his doctorate in comparative philosophy from the University of Hawai'i at Manoa (and where he garages his Harley Davidson and increasingly finds he is spending far too much time away from his motorcycle).